Sometimes, you need more coverage without adding weight, and that’s what a trench coat delivers.

 With a point collar and belt with a triangle buckle, this solid-black trench coat throws in a few angles, and a touch of shimmer through silver-toned buttons.

-This APC style toes the line between trench and chore coat through its navy hue and boxy, cropped form with minimal embellishments.
+This APC style toes the line between trench and chore coat through its beige hue and boxy, cropped form with minimal embellishments.